styriandev/ws-jungheinrich-rxjs-211123/exercises/custom-state-management.md

 * easy to construct
 * lazy by default -> doesn't require an initial state
 * read & write operations reactive as well as imperative
-* easy to derive state from store`d slices
+* easy to derive state from stored slices
 * is able to manage side effects

 And this is exactly what we want to build now (as a baby version of course).
 You could call it BehaviorSubject on steroids.